Arturbl/Xtream/roadmap.md

 ## How they do it:
-    1. Free plan:
+    1. Free plan: (no need for an account)
         .random people will appear in chats.
         .Config options:
             .Sex

-    2. Payed plan:
+    2. Payed plan: (need for an account)
         .the better the evaluation, people will apper more precisely .Config options:
             .Country